heathermiller/wwwpickling/index.md

 ### What Makes It Different?

-Most other serialization frameworks rely predominantly on runtime reflection which often has a high runtime cost, or on bytecode rewriting which isn't typesafe.
+Most other *automatic* serialization frameworks rely predominantly on runtime reflection which often has a high runtime cost, or on bytecode rewriting which isn't typesafe.
 Instead, Scala Pickling generates pickling/unpickling code at compile-time, guaranteeing you fast statically-generated picklers and typesafe serialization.